Product design, UX, Web

 Design

 With clear priorities in place, I led the design updates for the responsive transaction ledger.
-Working closely with the experience architect, content strategist, and A11Y partners, I created interactive prototypes to support usability testing and stakeholder reviews.
+Working closely with cross-functional partners including content strategy and accessibility specialists, I created interactive prototypes to support usability testing and stakeholder reviews.

 Key improvements included: